kwiest/manningpassingacademy.com-archive/source/page/executive-staff.html.md

 Football Playoff Selection Committee.

-A portion of the Manning Passing Academy proceeds is donated to Special Olympics Louisiana and the Fellowship of Christian Athletes.
-Archie and Peyton have written a book entitled “Manning: A Father, His Sons and A Football Legacy” and also have a national quarterback award named after the family.
+A portion of the Manning Passing Academy proceeds is donated to Special Olympics Louisiana, the Fellowship of Christian Athletes, and the Brain Tumor Research Center.
+Archie and Peyton have written a book entitled "Manning: A Father, His Sons and A Football Legacy," and also have a national quarterback award named after the family.
 The Manning Award, hosted by the Sugar Bowl Committee, in honor of Archie, Peyton and Eli is the only national quarterback award that considered the candidates post-season play.

 For almost four decades, the Manning family and the quarterback position have been practically synonymous with one another.
 As such, their summer vacations